 Running packages in any environment

 hab program can also be installed on servers.
 It will retrieve the necessary components (like the current release of the supervisor) in order to run packages.
-Thus, you can type
+Thus, you can start the supervisor on any compatible system.
+As the supervisor can run more than one service (for more details, see the multiple services page), only one is necessary per host.

-You can also write an init script or a systemd unit file to start the supervisor.
+To start the supervisor, you can write an init script or a systemd unit file.
 For example, for systemd:

-[Unit] Description=My Habitat Application [Service] ExecStart=/usr/bin/hab start yourorigin/yourapp [Install] WantedBy=default.target
+[Unit] Description=The Habitat Supervisor [Service] ExecStart=/bin/hab sup run [Install] WantedBy=default.target

 This section is divided into the following areas: